indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 Mouse wheel will zoom in or zoom out the image and **Left-Click + Drag** will pan the image.

 ### Log area
+Log area is the bottom part of the main window.
 In this area all messages from the INDIGO framework will be displayed, preceded by a timestamp.
 There are three types of messages: *Information* - displayed in white, *Error* - displayed in red and *Warning* - displayed in yellow.
 Ain does not display errors or warnings in dialog boxes, all errors, warnings and messages go to this log.
 In addition each message can be accompanied by an audible notification.
 Audible notifications are enabled by **Settings -> Play sound notifications**.

 ## Connecting to INDIGO services
 Ain will automatically discover all INDIGO services available on the network.
 And depending on **Settings -> Auto connect new services** it will connect or not to the newly discovered services.